mirdaki/AutoAgenda/docs/feature-brainstorm.md

 		- Remember passed tasks
 		- Auto fill fields
 		- Suggest new times as needed
 		- How far in advance to schedule
 	- Coloring
 		- By tag
 		- By due date/time till due
 		- Primary/Secondary coloring
 		- Default open screen
 		- Reset view/maintain
 	- Record history toggle
 	- Turn of scheduling
 - Plugins/Extras
 	- Trello sync
 	- Tie in with Google assistant/other voice assistants
 	- Slack reminder/busy
-	- All the calender syncing
+	- All the calendar syncing
 	- Block other notification sounds/vibrate/Do not Disturb
 	- Suggest useful apps for tasks
 	- Sync with desktop/web client
 	- Backup with dropbox/drive
 	- Share with others
 		- Add others to events/tasks/reminders
 		- Accept/decline
-		- Let other peoples agendas schedule around events/tasks for meetings and such
+		- Let other people's agendas schedule around events/tasks for meetings and such
 	- Encrypt data/or default?
 	- Let other people ask to add shared events
-- Open source vs propriety services versions
+- Open source vs proprietary services versions
 - Location on/off
 - Other
 	- About me